RDycore/RDycore/docs/developer/ceed.md

 ```text
 X = [[h0 hu0 hv0] [h1 hu1 hv1] ... [h5 hu5 hv5]]
 ```

+## SWE physics with libCEED

+The libCEED version of RDycore's explicit time-integrator of the SWE solver has two `CeedOperator`:

+1. `rdy->ceed_rhs.op_edges` : Computes fluxes across edges and it includes two sub-operators that correspond to:
+    - Internal edges,
+    - Boundary edges

+2. `rdy->ceed_rhs.src`: Opeator that computes the source terms including rainfall and terms associated with bed slope and bed friction.

+### Computation of Fluxes across Internal Edges

 RDycore uses first-order finite volume discretization to compute the flux across the edges, which requires values on the left and the right of the edge.